What are Rotator Cuff Tears?

 Can a rotator cuff tear heal on its own?

 Yes, in many cases, a minor to moderate rotator cuff tear can heal on its own.
 However, most patients will see improved results and restore a greater range of motion if nonsurgical treatments like physical rehabilitation, anti-inflammatory medications, steroid injections, Regenexx treatments, and rest are included in recovery.
-Our team at Asheville Regenerative Orthopedics & Sports Medicine will work with you to create a treatment plan to help you heal your rotator cuff tear and achieve optimal recovery outcomes.
+Our team at Asheville Regenerative Orthopedics & Sports Medicine will work with you to create a treatment plan to help provide rotator cuff pain relief as well as help heal your rotator cuff tear and provide care after rotator cuff surgery.

 What are the risks for rotator cuff tears?

 - Repetitive movements, especially overhead